 use self::models::*;

-use self::diesel::prelude::*;
+use diesel_demo::*;

 fn main() {

-use diesel_demo::schema::posts::dsl::*;
+use self::schema::posts::dsl::*;

-let connection = establish_connection();
+let connection = &mut establish_connection();

-let results = posts.filter(published.eq(true))
+let results = posts

 .limit(5)